 For many young parents, pools have become no more than another red flag when ensuring the safety of their young ones.
-As a parent of 3, I would be lying if I said I didn’t share in this thought until my youngest was 10 years old and had years of swim lessons.
-That being said, my view on pools as a safety issue has lessened greatly as we began to inform ourselves and all of our parents and homeowners, on the numerous safety items available.
-All of these products exist to allow us as parents and families to enjoy our beautiful summers by the pool, while ensuring the safety of our little ones.
+As a parent of 3, I would be lying if I said I didn’t share in this mentality until my youngest was at least 10 years old.
+That being said, my view on pools as a safety threat has lessened greatly as I began to inform myself of all of our, as parents and homeowners, options.
+All of which exist to allow for us as parents to enjoy our beautiful Toronto summers by the pool, while ensuring the safety of our little ones.

 The next step in creating a safe pool environment is implementing barriers.
 What do I mean by that?
-As parents of swimmers or non swimmers, it is imperative that pools are fenced off according to city code, with automatic closing/locking gates.
+As parents of swimmers or non swimmers, it is imperative that pools are gated, according to city code, with a locking system unfamiliar to our young ones.
 While my three girls were growing up, our backyard was one of their favorite places to be together and to blow off steam after a long day in class.
-It was always important to us that this opportunity was still available to them despite a pool that took up the back half of the yard.
-Fencing a pool properly is not only the law but allows parents to have their child play freely outdoors.
-A great solution that we have chosen to provide to our community for over the past 25 years is Baby Barrier – Easy, sleek, and most importantly Child-proof.
-Once locked, your pool will automatically be inaccessible to your non-swimmers, and your worries can be put at ease.
+It was always important to me that this opportunity was still accessible to them despite our pool that took up the back half of the yard.
+Fencing our pool properly was the best thing me and my wife ever did for their own safety and our own ease as we let them play freely outdoors.
+A great solution that I have thus, chosen to provide to my community over the past X years is Baby Barrier – Easy, sleek, and most importantly Child-proof.
+Once locked, your pool will automatically be inaccessible to your non-swimmers, and your worries can be at bay.